Get 80% off your plan for your first 6 months.*

 How does a line of credit work?

-- Draw funds on demand: Access money whenever cash flow gets tight or an opportunity appears
+• Draw funds on demand: Access money whenever cash flow gets tight or an opportunity appears.

-- Pay interest only on what you use: If your limit is £50,000 but you only borrow £10,000, you're charged interest on £10,000
+• Pay interest only on what you use: Borrow £10,000 from a £50,000 limit and you're only charged interest on £10,000.

 Some lines of credit expire after a set period, while revolving lines remain open as long as you meet the lender's terms.
 For instance, similar overdraft facilities are often provided for a fixed period of one year, at which point they are reviewed and renewed as appropriate.